Aamiruem/All-Python/README.md

 # All-Python
-This is the python code for beginer
+This is the Python code for beginner
+Author:- Aamir Hussain